PreferredAI/cornac/cornac/models/README.md

 # Models

-This directory includes the implementation of all the models (listed below) supported in Cornac.
+This directory includes the implementation of all the models supported in Cornac.
-Additional dependencies (CPU versions) for each model are also listed accordingly.
+Additional dependencies (CPU versions) and examples for each model are also listed accordingly.

 | Model and paper | Additional dependencies | Examples |
 | --- | :---: | :---: |